adambard/learnxinyminutes-docs/haskell.html.markdown

 -- While IO can't be explained fully without explaining monads, -- it is not hard to explain enough to get going.

+-- When a Haskell program is executed, the function `main` is -- called.
+It must return a value of type `IO ()`.
+For example:

+main :: IO ()
+main = putStrLn "Hello, sky! " ++ (say Blue)

+-- You can think of a value of type `IO ()` as representing a -- sequence of actions for the computer to do, much like a -- computer program written in an imperative language.
+The *only* -- way you *execute* such a program is to make it the value of `main`.

 -- An `IO a` value is an IO action: you can chain them with do blocks action :: IO String action = do